Do they go bad? Yep, they sure do! Chicken and ducks eggs have a pretty good shelf life. But how long do eggs last really?

 Some people leave their (farm fresh) eggs out on the counter.
 I do this sometimes.
 I prefer to store them in the fridge because they usually last longer.

-Since the store-bought kind are already refrigerated they must stay that way.
+Since the store-bought kind is already refrigerated they must stay that way.
 That’s 101 of food safety, and pretty much can be applied to most food items…

 When you crack open an egg that’s sat at room temperature, you might notice the yolk is a more runny than usual.